Judy O'Bannon: Personal life and education

 Born Judith Asmus in Downers Grove, Illinois, her family moved to Indianapolis while she was a child.
 O'Bannon is a graduate of Shortridge High School in Indianapolis.
-She graduated Phi Beta Kappa with a bachelor's degree in social work from Indiana University.
+She graduated Phi Beta Kappa with a bachelor's degree in social service from Indiana University Bloomington in 1957.
 She was selected as a Rockefeller Theological Scholar and was the first woman to attend the Louisville Presbyterian Theological Seminary.
 Frank and Judy O'Bannon met on a blind date while both were at Indiana University.
 They were married on August 18, 1957, until his death on September 13, 2003.
 They have three children.
-On November 29, 2013, Judy married attorney Donald Willsey.
+Judy and attorney Donald Willsey were married on November 29, 2013, until his death on September 18, 2024.

 First Lady of Indiana

 Communities Building Community

-O'Bannon served as First Lady of the State of Indiana from January 13, 1997 until September 13, 2003.
+O'Bannon served as First Lady of the State of Indiana from January 13, 1997, until September 13, 2003.
 As First Lady, she led initiatives that were an outgrowth from her life-long advocacy and work in community development, historic preservation, education and the arts.
 During her husband's first term, O'Bannon launched the Hoosier Millennium: Communities Building Community initiative to encourage citizens across the state to use the upcoming calendar change of a new millennium as an opportunity to strengthen Indiana communities, asking "Who we are?
 Where have we come from? and What do we want to be in the future?."
 O'Bannon delivered Hoosier Millennium toolboxes to communities and organizations throughout the state, traveling in a motor home wrapped in the initiative's logo, with space around the bottom for individuals to sign their names at each stop.
 Cities, towns and organizations throughout the state launched community programs as part of the Hoosier Millennium initiative, ranging from downtown revitalization to presentations of Hoosier heritage like the "Ages of Agriculture" production at Purdue University. and the Indiana Department of Transportation's Hoosier Roadside Heritage Program featuring wildflowers and native plants along the state's highways.
 With broad participation by communities throughout the state, in 2001 the initiative was renamed Indiana 2016 and encouraged Hoosiers to set goals for "Where they want to be in 2016" when the state would celebrate its bicentennial.